-What’s the biggest talking point onboard ship?
-No, it’s not the cute penguins – it's what gear people brought... and what they left at home
+What’s the biggest talking point on board the ship?
+No, it’s not the cute penguins – it's what gear people brought, and what they left at home...

 This packing list includes all the absolute essentials you’ll need to stay snug on an expedition ship.
 It’s the wind that will really get you, so ensuring that outer clothes are windproof and that you have no awkward gaps anywhere is top priority.